Cleopatra (1917 film): Production

+Bara visited the Metropolitan Museum of Art and was shown the Egyptology section by Albert Lythgoe.
+Bara's car almost fell off a 1,000-foot cliff after an accident with a motorcyclist during production.

 The picture was filmed on the Dominquez slough just outside Long Beach, California.
 The throne prop used in the film ended up, years later, in the possession of Leon Schlesinger Productions; its disposition after the acquisition of that company by Warner Bros. is unknown.